llvm/llvm-project/mlir/docs/Bufferization.md

 One-Shot Bufferize is:

 *   **Monolithic**: A single MLIR pass does the entire work, whereas the previous bufferization in MLIR was split across multiple passes residing in different dialects.
 In One-Shot Bufferize, `BufferizableOpInterface` implementations are spread across different dialects.

 *   A **whole-function at a time analysis**.
 In-place bufferization decisions are made by analyzing SSA use-def chains on tensors.
 Op interface implementations not only provide the rewrite logic from tensor ops to memref ops, but also helper methods for One-Shot Bufferize's analysis to query information about an op's bufferization/memory semantics.

 *   **Extensible** via an op interface: All ops that implement `BufferizableOpInterface` can be bufferized.

-* **2-Pass**:
-Bufferization is internally broken down into 2 steps: First, analyze the entire IR and make bufferization decisions.
+*   **2-Pass**: Bufferization is internally broken down into 2 steps: First, analyze the entire IR and make bufferization decisions.
 Then, bufferize (rewrite) the IR.
 The analysis has access to exact SSA use-def information.
     It incrementally builds alias and equivalence sets and does not rely on a posteriori-alias analysis from preallocated memory.

 *   **Greedy**: Operations are analyzed one-by-one and it is decided on the spot whether a tensor OpOperand must be copied or not.
 Heuristics determine the order of analysis.

 *   **Modular**: The current One-Shot Analysis can be replaced with a different analysis.
-The result of the analysis are queried by the bufferization via `BufferizationState`, in particular `BufferizationState::isInPlace`.
-Any derived class of `BufferizationState` that implements a small number virtual functions can serve as a custom analysis.
-It is even possible to run One-Shot Bufferize without any analysis (`AlwaysCopyBufferizationState`), in which case One-Shot Bufferize behaves exactly like the old dialect conversion-based bufferization (i.e., copy every buffer before writing to it).
+The result of the analysis are queried by the bufferization via `AnalysisState`, in particular `AnalysisState::isInPlace`.
+Any derived class of `AnalysisState` that implements a small number virtual functions can serve as a custom analysis.
+It is even possible to run One-Shot Bufferize without any analysis (`AlwaysCopyAnalysisState`), in which case One-Shot Bufferize behaves exactly like the old dialect conversion-based bufferization (i.e., copy every buffer before writing to it).

 To reduce complexity, One-Shot Bufferize should be [run after other transformations](https://llvm.discourse.group/t/rfc-linalg-on-tensors-update-and-comprehensive-bufferization-rfc/3373),